 During the spring much of the club activity revolves around the annual Glacier Climbing Course (GCC), with training outings occurring once or twice a month and conditioning hikes nearly every weekend.

 In addition to the Mount Baker GCC climbs in June and the GCC graduation climbs of Mt.
-Rainier in July, numerous other glacier climbs, scrambles, rock climbs and hikes appear on the OSAT calendar for members throughout the year.
+Rainier in July, numerous other glacier climbs, scrambles, rock climbs and hikes appear on the Calendar for members throughout the year.
 Some of these are documented with articles and pictures in the club newsletter, the Yodel.

 OSAT members' interests in climbing and hiking inevitably lead to longer trips and bigger adventures.
 Here is a sampling of OSAT trip reports from years past: